NCERT Notes for Class 11 Biology Chapter 9 Biomolecules- Download PDF Notes

 Classification of Biomolecules

-Biomolecules are categorized into two major types:
+Biomolecules are categorised into two major types:

 1. Organic Biomolecules: Contain carbon and hydrogen and form the backbone of life.
 Examples include carbohydrates, proteins, lipids, and nucleic acids.